Dorogonovvv/mailosaur-sample/README.md

 ## Usage
 1. To send email use `node send-email.js`;
-2. To run the test use
+2. To run the test use `npx playwright test`